What is Vitamin A?

 How much Vitamin A do I need?

-The American and Canadian recommendation is 900 micrograms RAE/day (retinol activity equivalents . . . don’t worry about it.) for men, and 700 mcg RAE/day for women.
+The American and Canadian recommendation is 900 micrograms RAE/day for men, and 700 mcg RAE/day for women.
+(RAE stands for retinol activity equivalents, which is basically just saying “all the things that are retinoids and beta carotene, which can be turned into a retinoid”…Don’t worry about it!)
 Do note that an upper limit has been set of 3000 mcg RAE/day to avoid toxicity!

 Where can I find Vitamin A in my diet?